Find out about Annual Tax on Enveloped Dwellings, and what to do if it affects you.

 - penalties for inaccuracies in a return

 You have 30 days from the date of the decision to write and tell HMRC the grounds on which you’re appealing the decision.
-You should write to:
+Write to:

 You can find more about penalties in the Compliance Handbook, which provides information about: